 You've been searching the literature gathering documents -- lots of documents.
-Your file in RefWorks (or other citation manager) for this project is bulging and if you've printed out those documents, the pile is huge.
+Your file in a citation manager for this project is bulging and if you've printed out those documents, the pile is huge.

 Here's some advice on how to manage all this reading material.